First-time home buyer guide

 If you’re buying a flat, you’ll be buying leasehold, or buying into a share of the freehold.

 Use our Mortgage Affordability calculator to work out how much you can afford to borrow.

-Whichever mortgage you apply for, your lender will want to know that you can continue to make your repayments even if interest rates were to rise, or as a result of any planned events that would impact your financial circumstances.
+Whichever mortgage you apply for, your lender will want to know you can continue to make your repayments.

-You will need to provide evidence of your income, and provide information on your outgoings, including debts, household bills and other costs, such as clothing, childcare and travel.
+You’ll need to provide evidence of your income, and provide information of your outgoings, including debts, household bills and other costs, such as clothing, childcare and travel.